Analysis of the Entanglement with Centers: Mutual Information with Centers in CFT

-Thus, the explicit form the entanglement entropy can be obtained from the R\'enyi entropy by taking $n\rightarrow 1$.
-A finite and real entanglement entropy depends on a choice of quantum states.
-There must be some constraints in what states can be inserted as $\st{a_{1,2}^{(1)}}$.
+An explicit form the entanglement entropy can be obtained from the R\'enyi entropy by taking the limit $n\rightarrow 1$.
+The finite and real entanglement entropy depends on the choice of quantum states.
+There must be some constraints in what states can be inserted as the boundary states $\st{a_{1,2}^{(1)}}$. \\